DILCISBoard/E-ARK-AIP/index.md

 ##### Original name

+<a name="aip-premis-original-name"></a>**AIP-PREMIS-ORIGINAL-NAME**: The
-The `originalName` element is an optional element to record the name of an original file.
+`originalName` element COULD be used to record the name of an original file.

 An example is shown in Listing 14.

 ```xml
 <originalName>originalfilename.ext</originalName>